 The social interactions that children were having with each other have been dramatically reduced in the pandemic.
 So there has been a loss in many connections for students, as they go back to school after over a year of remote learning.

 🔥 Expert Tip: As human beings, we are social creatures and need interaction with others,” says Tibbles.
 “For kids, play is the vehicle for social interactions.
 It helps foster connections, which is integral to emotional well-being.”

 According to Murray, a shared activity like play instantly gives students that connectedness.
 It makes them feel safe and gives them a sense of belonging, within that shared purpose of playing with others.
 Like in the play of hide and seek when children are “found” they feel happy that they were important enough “to be found”. 🙂

 Joss feels that by engaging with children in art, parents can find out exactly what their children are feeling.
 Especially in a pandemic when most families are looking for signs that tell if students’ mental health has been affected.

 🔥 Expert Tip: “ ‘Are you okay?’, it’s very hard to get an answer to that question from a child,” says Joss.
 “Art gives parents a chance to talk to their children without making them feel put on the spot.”

 How?
 Make a drawing or paint a picture with students. 🎨

-While they're busy in the art work, that's the time to ask them the questions about their wellbeing.
+While they're busy with the artwork, that's the time to ask them questions about their wellbeing.

 🔥 Expert Tip: “Children form their secondary attachments like their peer group through play,” says Naomi.
 “How they view themselves in relation to other people then comes from these interactions.
 So positive play becomes an important form of developing their self-confidence.”